 If you were a true member of the “wealthy class” in America at the time of the economic tsunami and not overly burdened with debt or other forms of exposure to financial loss, you are probably still relatively comfortable and perhaps even profit from the current economic situation digital signature online.

 If you and yours resided within any level of the “Great American Middle Class”, the odds are better than even that you’re experiencing some degree of financial hardship.
 The economy has taken a long-term change for the worse, presenting you with the challenge to survive and overcome.

 The weak financial foundations of an alarming number of Americans were exposed by the meltdown of “08-09”.
 Too many individuals/households, some with excellent incomes, were living on the bubble while not employing sound principles on how to manage personal finances.

-Those who were experiencing the most financial distress may have also suffered through bankruptcy and/or home foreclosure.
-Now, as we wrestle with the post collapse “New Economy”, what will it take for working class / middle class Americans to regain viable financial status and direction?
+Those who were experiencing the most financial distress may have also suffered through bankruptcy and/or a home foreclosure.
+Now, as we wrestle with the post-collapse “New Economy”, what will it take for working-class /middle-class Americans to regain viable financial status and direction?
 What should we be doing now?

 India has the third largest economy and the second fastest growing economy in Asia.
 It has a vast pool of professional talent and an enormous reservoir of intellectual capital with a growing middle class.

 India’s dense population creates economic opportunities and pressing internal social problems such as overcrowding, environmental degradation, poverty and social unrest.
 The economy and society are in a state of rapid transition.
 There are pressing environmental issues because of overpopulation such as air pollution from industrial effluents and vehicle emissions, water pollution from poor sanitary conditions and soil erosion.